Edit in GitHubLog an issue

 Implement categories on the storefront

-Managing categories with Commerce projects that use the Merchandising Services composable catalog data model requires two types of API operations:
+Use the following API operations to manage categories for Commerce projects that use the Merchandising Services composable catalog data model:

-• Retrieve category data for storefront display and navigation using the navigation and categoryTree queries available in the Merchandising Services GraphQL API.
+• Retrieve category navigation and hierarchy data using the navigation and categoryTree queries available in the Merchandising Services GraphQL API.

 Category types